How to best control grasshoppers using organic and least-toxic methods.

 The injurious species of grasshoppers are all alike in their cycle of development.
 Eggs are deposited in late summer in elongated masses or pods inserted in the soil.
 These pass through the winter, and on hatching in the spring, the young seek food in the immediate area.
 As they increase in size and food becomes scarce, migration to other food sources takes place.
 After molting 5 or 6 times, during a period of 40-60 days, the adults appear and continue feeding until cold weather kills them.
 One generation per year in most areas.

-- For long-term grasshopper control, apply the biological pesticide Semaspore Bait (Nosema locustae) to hatching beds – field margins and other undisturbed grassy areas – when grasshoppers are young.
+- For long-term grasshopper protection, apply organic Semaspore Bait (Nosema locustae) to hatching beds – field margins and other undisturbed grassy areas – when grasshoppers are young.
 Heavy infestations may require multiple applications.

-Read Grasshopper Control with Modern Baits here.
+Read our pamphlet on How to Control Grasshoppers with Modern Baits here.

 Tip: Mow a “clean” strip between grassy fields and your garden area to help slow grasshopper migration.
 Pests are reluctant to enter the strip because it has no food, and they are very exposed to predators.
 A wider strip is better, especially if the adjacent area is large.